samipiercy/MDEF/docs/term1/02-Design Studio.md

 - Social media presence to document and show process and journey:

-I will use social media as a way to document and share my MDEF journey through stories, reels and posts.
+I will use social media as a way to document and share my MDEF journey.
 I would like to eventually build an identity that is accessible to past colleagues and designers as a way to engage with current industry, but that also shows my work and development.

 ### Collective Design Intervention